 Every pane is a representation of Chagall’s world, both real and fantasy, or his love for the people of Jerusalem, his profound sense of identification with the history and culture of Jewish people, as well as his early life in the Russian shtetl.

-All the time I was working, I felt my mother and father looking over my shoulder; and behind them were Jews, millions of other vanished Jews – of yesterday and a thousand years ago, Chagall said.
+All the time I was working, I felt my mother and father looking over my shoulder; and behind them were Jews, millions of other vanished Jews – of yesterday and a thousand years ago.

 In this project, the bible was his primary source of inspiration, especially the part where Jacob blesses his twelve sons and the blessings of Moses on the original twelve tribes.
 Each window in the synagogue contains its unique color as well as a quotation from the individual blessings.